 - Have a read-aloud time.
 One person could read while the others clean up from dinner or do some other simple task.
 Family members take turns being the reader.

-- At the bookstore, look for books of crossword puzzles, anagrams, and other word games.
+- At the bookstore, look for books on crossword puzzles, anagrams, and other word games.
 Keep a book of word puzzles in the car to work on whenever you are riding around.

 - Play great board games such as Scrabble, UpWord), Boggle, or Word Thief.

-- Write with your family.
+- Write to your family.
 Start a family journal.
-In the journal, keep lists of things to do around the house, descriptions of special events such as hosting houseguests, notes about phone calls to family friends and relatives, anything you want to record from your everyday life.
+In the journal, keep lists of things to do around the house, descriptions of special events such as hosting houseguests, notes about phone calls to family friends, and relatives, and anything you want to record from your everyday life.
 See Peter Stillman’s book Families Writing for more ideas and inspiration.